Home schooling in the bush

 Bush School runs weekly during term time for primary-aged participants and their parents or carers.
-Younger siblings are welcome at Bush Playgroup.
+Younger siblings are welcome.
 Participants aged five and under or with special needs will require an adult to stay with them for the program (this could be someone else's parent with agreement).
-Families with children not booked into an activity (aside from small babies) are welcome to use our picnic areas during the session, but are not permitted in the Nature Play Space as it is not a public area.
+Families with children who are not booked into an activity (aside from small babies) are welcome to use our picnic areas during the session, but are not permitted in the Nature Play Space as it is not a public area.

 Please ensure all participants (including accompanying adults) are appropriately dressed for rugged outdoor play: closed shoes for bushwalking, hats and sunscreen if it’s hot, and raincoats and gumboots if it’s wet.
 The program will continue in most weather conditions.
 A change of clothes is recommended for younger children.
 Bushwalks are generally not stroller-friendly.

 Participants can bring their own nut-free snacks and a water bottle in a child-sized backpack.
 We encourage sustainable snacking – food in packets or plastic also creates litter which is a hazard for our wildlife.
 Please make our rangers aware of any first aid or medical requirements such as allergies or a need for an inhaler or autoinjector.

 Wildflower Garden rangers generally adapt their programs to suit the environmental conditions and the characteristics of the group.
 We cannot guarantee that certain activities will definitely take place on any given day.

 If outdoor conditions are deemed unsafe by the rangers, for example in cases of catastrophic fire danger or high winds, Bush School will need to be cancelled or postponed.
 A full refund will be given if the Wildflower Garden cancels the program.